 Please inquire with firstname.lastname@example.org if you are eligible for to complete the live-streamed course.
 Upon verifying eligibility, a promotional code will be provided to complete your registration.

-Register for both the Online and Live-streamed Program Bundle for the best value!
+Register for both the Online and Live-streamed/In-Person Program Bundle for the best value!

 - STAR Institute faculty members receive a speaking fee for teaching this course

 - There are no other relevant financial or nonfinancial relationships to disclose

 Credentialing and Continuing Education